litmuschaos/litmus-e2e/generic-pipeline/pod-autoscaler/README.md

 </tr>
 <tr>
  <td> Pod Autoscaler </td>
- <td> This test aims to test the pod autoscaler experiment which checks the ability of nodes to accommodate the number of replicas a given application pod by autoscaling the replicas</td>
+ <td> This test aims to test the pod autoscaler experiment which checks the ability of nodes to accommodate the number of replicas of a given application pod by autoscaling the replicas</td>
  <td>  <a href="https://docs.litmuschaos.io/docs/pod-autoscaler/"> Here </a> </td>
  </tr>
  </table>